rimonim/embedplyr/paper/paper.md

 Given a tidy dataframe of texts, `embed_docs()` will generate embeddings by averaging the embeddings of tokens in each text [see @ethayarajh2019; @teitelbaum2024, chap.
 18].
 By default, `embed_docs()` uses a simple unweighted mean, but many other averaging methods are available.

-The following example embeds three texts, which for the sake of the example I will consider to have been written by a participant diagnosed with depression, one diagnosed with anxiety, and one control.
+The following example embeds three texts, which for the sake of the example will can considered to have been written by one participant diagnosed with depression, one diagnosed with anxiety, and one control.

 ```r